Razuer/Auralis/README.md

 A personalized variant of the [Ayaka Theme](https://github.com/abhijeet-swami/omarchy-ayaka-theme) for Omarchy Linux, designed for easy customization and accent color personalization.

-This theme builds upon the original Ayaka's elegant dark foundation while introducing an automated accent system that makes it effortless to personalize your desktop's primary color scheme to match your preferences.
-Change the entire theme's accent with a single command.
+This theme builds upon the original Ayaka's elegant dark foundation while introducing an automated accent system that makes it effortless to personalize your desktop's color scheme.
+Change the entire theme's accents and UI with a single command.

 ## Features

--   **Customizable Accent Colors** - Easily change the primary accent color using an automated script
+-   **Customizable Accent Colors** - Change primary, bright, and secondary accents using a single script
--   **Easy UI Configuration** - Toggle rounded corners and Waybar floating style with simple commands
+-   **Easy UI Configuration** - Toggle rounded corners and Waybar floating style with simple flags
 -   **Comprehensive Coverage** - Supports Hyprland, Waybar, Mako, SwayOSD, Walker, Neovim, and popular terminals (Alacritty, Ghostty, Kitty)
 -   **Consistent Design Language** - Unified color scheme across all applications
 -   **Modern Aesthetics** - Light cyan accent (#7dd6f6) with smooth animations and polished UI elements